epement/scripts/bash/README.md

 ## exp
  A high-precision command-line calculator (requires bc)

+ Contains embedded help by using the "--help" switch.

 ## list_each_field

  Given 1 or more lines of delimited input (e.g., CSV file), put each field